-4.3.5 Can Registry Services help a registrant implement a redelegation (manage nameservers)?
-24 4.3.6 Can Registry Services help a registrant to change the holder of a domain name?
-25 4.3.7 Can Registry Services help a registrant with change of registrar?
-25 4.3.8 Can a registrar charge a fee for updating contact information if so required for the registrant to receive their authorization code in order to change registrar?
-25 4.3.9 But doesn't that mean that the submitting registrar is indirectly charging a fee for providing authorization n codes for changing registrar?
-25 4.4 QUARANTINED DOMAINS 25 4.4.1 Can Registry Services reregister a domain name that is in quarantine, for example, due to it not being renewed on time?
-25 5 THE AGREEMENT BETWEEN THE SWEDISH INTERNET FOUNDATION AND THE REGISTRAR .
-26 5.1 WHAT IS THE RIGHT OF CANCELLATION WHEN REGISTERING A DOMAIN?
+4.3.5 Can Registry Services help a registrant implement a redelegation (manage nameservers)? .24 4.3.6 Can Registry Services help a registrant to change the holder of a domain name? .
+25 4.3.7 Can Registry Services help a registrant with change of registrar? .
+25 4.3.8 Can a registrar charge a fee for updating contact information if so required for the registrant to receive their authorization code in order to change registrar? .
+25 4.3.9 But doesn't that mean that the submitting registrar is indirectly charging a fee for providing authorization п codes for changing registrar? .
+25 4.4 QUARANTINED DOMAINS 25 4.4.1 Can Registry Services reregister a domain name that is in quarantine, for example, due to it not being renewed on time? .
+25 5 THE AGREEMENT BETWEEN THE SWEDISH INTERNET FOUNDATION AND THE REGISTRAR 26 5.1 WHAT IS THE RIGHT OF CANCELLATION WHEN REGISTERING A DOMAIN?
 26 5.2 DOES THE RIGHT OF CANCELLATION APPLY BETWEEN THE REGISTRY AND REGISTRARS?
 26 5.3 AS REGISTRARS, ARE WE ENTIRELY RESPONSIBLE FOR CHECKING AND VERIFYING INFORMATION?
 26 5.4 AS REGISTRARS, ARE WE OBLIGATED TO HAVE LIABILITY INSURANCE?
 26 5.5 WHAT DOES LIABILITY INSURANCE ENTAIL AND WHAT MUST IT COVER?
 26 5.6 WHERE CAN I FIND INFORMATION ON REQUIREMENTS FOR REGISTRANTS?
 26 5.7 WHAT FORMAL RIGHTS DOES A REGISTRANT HAVE TO A DOMAIN NAME?
 26 5.8 IN WHAT ORDER DOES REGISTRY SERVICES APPLY SANCTIONS IF THE REGISTRAR AGREEMENT IS CONTRAVENED?
 27 5.9 CAN A REGISTRAR TRANSFER THEIR CUSTOMER BASE TO ANOTHER REGISTRAR WITHOUT REGISTRANT APPROVAL?
 27 5.10 CAN I PROVIDE A REGISTRAR WITH A TECHNICAL PLATFORM WITHOUT BEING A REGISTRAR MYSELF?
 27 5.11 THERE ARE TWO REGISTRARS WHO USE THE SAME TECHNICAL PLATFORM.
 ARE THEY BOTH REQUIRED TO HAVE REGISTRAR AGREEMENTS?
 27 5.12 WHAT ARE THE IMPLICATIONS OF A REGISTRANT REGISTERING THROUGH A PROXY COMPANY INSTEAD OF USING TH OWN INFORMATION?
-27 WHAT DOES THE TERM "LAST RESORT FUNCTION" MEAN?
-5.14 WHOSE AGREEMENT WITH THE REGISTRANT APPLIES WHEN A REGISTRAR'S AGREEMENT EXPIRES?
-28 6 SUBREGISTRARS .
-29 WHAT IS A SUBREGISTRAR AND CAN I USE ONE?
-AS A REGISTRAR, WHAT RESPONSIBILITY DO I BEAR FOR MY SUBREGISTRARS?
-6.2 DO I HAVE A RELATIONSHIP WITH THE SWEDISH INTERNET FOUNDATION AS A SUBREGISTRAR?
-6.3 AS A SUBREGISTRAR, DO I HAVE REGISTRANTS OF .SE OR .NU DOMAINS AS CUSTOMERS?
-6.4 AS A SUBREGISTRAR, DO I HAVE REGISTRANTS OF .SE OR .NU DOMAINS AS CUSTOMERS?
-6.5 7 CERTIFICATION 7.1 WHAT DOES CERTIFICATION ENTAIL?
-7.2 WHY IS AN EPP TEST REQUIRED?
-7.3 HOW DO YOU APPLY FOR THE EPP TEST?
-7.4 WHAT IS INCLUDED IN THE SELF-STUDY MATERIAL?
-7.5 WHAT OTHER REQUIREMENTS ARE THERE FOR REGISTRARS?
-7.6 WHAT HAPPENS IF YOU DO NOT PASS THE EPP TEST?
+27 5.13 WHAT DOES THE TERM "LAST RESORT FUNCTION" MEAN?
+27 5.14 WHOSE AGREEMENT WITH THE REGISTRANT APPLIES WHEN A REGISTRAR'S AGREEMENT EXPIRES?
+28 6 SUBREGISTRARS 29 WHAT IS A SUBREGISTRAR AND CAN I USE ONE?
+6.2 AS A REGISTRAR, WHAT RESPONSIBILITY DO I BEAR FOR MY SUBREGISTRARS?
+6.3 DO I HAVE A RELATIONSHIP WITH THE SWEDISH INTERNET FOUNDATION AS A SUBREGISTRAR?
+6.4 As a subregistrar, do I have registrants of .se or .nu domains as customers?
+6.5 AS A REGISTRAR, CAN I CHOOSE TO HAVE ONLY SUBREGISTRARS (AND TO NOT HANDLE ANY REGISTRANTS)?
+30 7 CERTIFICATION 31 7.1 WHAT DOES CERTIFICATION ENTAIL?
+31 7.2 WHY IS AN EPP TEST REQUIRED?
+31 7.3 HOW DO YOU APPLY FOR THE EPP TEST?
+31 7.4 WHAT IS INCLUDED IN THE SELF-STUDY MATERIAL?
+31 7.5 WHAT OTHER REQUIREMENTS ARE THERE FOR REGISTRARS?
+31 7.6 WHAT HAPPENS IF YOU DO NOT PASS THE EPP TEST?
 32 8 GENERAL QUESTIONS 33